Wemino/EchoPatch/README.md

 - **Fix Keyboard Input Initialization** - Fixes key mapping issues in non-English systems by correctly initializing keyboard input settings, preventing keys from showing as "[unassigned]" in the controls mapping.

+- **LAA Patcher** - Apply a Large Address Aware (LAA) patch when necessary, enabling the use of up to 4GB of memory instead of the default 2GB, which can resolve loading issues.
+Disabled by default, set `CheckLAAPatch` to 1 to enable.
+Note: If you are using the Steam version, please run [Steamless](https://github.com/atom0s/Steamless) on `FEAR.exe` before enabling this feature.

 - **Persistent World State** - Enables persistent world state by keeping certain objects in the world instead of allowing them to despawn.
-Examples include: blood stains, debris, bullet holes, shell casings, glass shards...
+Examples include: bodies, blood stains, debris, bullet holes, shell casings, glass shards...

 - **No Model LOD Bias** - Forces the highest quality models to be rendered at all distances.